 d) "Did I misread something in the stimulus or in an answer choice?"

-e) "How could I have more efficiently set-up and diagrammed this logic game?"
+e) "How could I have understood this passage/paragraph better?"

 f) "What's for dinner?"
 (I'm kidding.
 Resist the temptation.)